Robust Pareto Set Identification with Contaminated Bandit Feedback: Problem Formulation

 \subsection{Unavoidable Bias and Median Concentration}

-Because our adversarial attack model allows for an arbitrary contamination distribution, mean statistics cannot be predicted from the contaminated samples.
+Because our adversarial contamination models allow for an arbitrary contamination distribution, mean statistics cannot be predicted from the contaminated samples.
 Furthermore, median statistic is subject to an unavoidable bias which makes the median identifiable only up to a certain interval.
-Below we will review results from \cite{altschuler}, which allows us to determine the amount of unavoidable bias.
+Below we will review results from \cite{altschuler}, which quantifies the amount of unavoidable bias and the concentration of sample median.
+The results presented in this subsection are related to the concentration of the median in a single objective.
+Later on, we will utilize them for our multi-objective PSI identification and sample complexity analysis.